ThomasChaffey/ThomasChaffey.github.io/index.md

 # Updates

+* *19/09/2025* I just posted a [preprint](https://arxiv.org/abs/2509.13793) which develops a theoretical framework for studying analog machine learning hardware, grounded in monotone operator theory.
+It is shown that the class of monotone operator equilibrium networks corresponds to electric circuits built with resistors, transformers, gyrators and diodes.
+Inference can be performed in a single operation, and the gradient of the circuit can be computed directly in hardware using *hardware linearization*.

 * *02/09/2025* My paper with Fulvio Forni on a novel describing function method utlising square waves rather than sinusoids has been published in the special issue of the European Journal of Control for the 2025 European Control Conference.
 The paper is titled [Amplitude response and square wave describing functions](https://doi.org/10.1016/j.ejcon.2025.101310).
 * *09/05/2025* The following two papers have been submitted to the 2025 IEEE Conference on Decision and Control: [On phase in scaled graphs](https://arxiv.org/abs/2504.21448), [Graphical Dominance Analysis for Linear Systems: A Frequency-Domain Approach](https://arxiv.org/abs/2504.14394).
 * *02/04/2025* Together with Arjan van der Schaft and Rodolphe Sepulchre, we have posted a preprint titled [Symmetry in linear physical systems](https://arxiv.org/abs/2504.02062), which explores geometric characterisations of various symmetric structres that arise in models of physical systems.